foerstj/ehland/README.md

 - To install, simply put the .dsmap file in the Maps folder and the .dsres files in the Resources folder.\
   Or put them all in the DSLOA folder if you use DSLOA.
-- The "de" and "es" .dsres files contain translations into German and Spanish, which will be picked up if you have a German or Spanish installation.
+- The "de" and "es" .dsres files are optional and contain translations into German and Spanish, which will be picked up if you have a German or Spanish installation.
 - To uninstall, simply remove the files again :)
 - No known incompatibilities.